ag88/GirinoSTM32F103duino/README.md

   currently of Girinoscope 307.7 k samples per sec

-  Did further enhancement and achieved 500 k samples per sec - limit (this 'featuree' is not obserable on the java frontend in compatable mode).
+  Did further enhancement and achieved 500 k samples per sec - limit (this 'feature' is not obserable on the java frontend in compatable mode).
   internally it is already doing a full 12 bits ADC buffers 8 bits interfaced to Girinoscope for compatibility